 An official Arkansas background check will show someone’s felony and misdemeanor convictions, pending arrests for felonies (within the past three years) and sex offenses.
 However, the report will not show misdemeanors pending in court records, arrests that were dismissed or found not guilty or any traffic records or violations.
 These records are available to law enforcement agencies, however.

-There are many purposes for an AR background check, and in some cases, the state mandates they be used before hiring employees for the care of children, mentally ill and older adults, in high-level financial jobs or tech positions, schools, and state employees.
+There are many purposes for an Arkansas state background check, and in some cases, the state mandates they be used before hiring employees for the care of children, mentally ill and older adults, in high-level financial jobs or tech positions, schools, and state employees.
 They are also used for tenant screening, before lending money and issuing licenses or certification.

-Public background check reports are compiled using private and public records sources and include a lot of helpful information such as:
+Public background reports are compiled using private and public records sources and include a lot of helpful information such as:

 These types of informal background reports are used for roommate screening, looking up someone’s contact information, checking out a blind date, or before going into business with someone new.